FatefulStudent/Interesting-Puzzles/README.md

 # Interesting-Puzzles
 Some puzzles which I solved with Python.
 They were gathered all across the web, so I gave them special repository.
-Mostly these puzzles require logic and general programming knowledge, as well as algorythms
+Mostly these puzzles require logic and general programming knowledge, as well as familiarity with algorithms.

 I will most definitely submit more and more of solved puzzles, so stay tuned!